Integrability and Identification in Multinomial Choice Models

 \section{Introduction}

-The random utility model of multinomial choice (McFadden, 1973) has gained immense popularity among applied economists.
-However, there has been limited research on the micro-theoretic underpinning of such models, and in particular, on the question of which choice probability functions are logically consistent with a random utility model.\footnote{ There has been comparatively more work on rationalizability in empirical demand models with \textit{continuous} goods, c.f.
-Lewbel, 2001 and Hausman and Newey, 2016.} Daly and Zachary 1978 provided a set of closed-form, global conditions under which choice-probability \textit{functions} can be justified as having arisen from preference maximization by a heterogeneous population.
-These conditions were re-stated in Anderson et al, 1992, Theorem 3.1, and independently derived in Armstrong and Vickers, 2015, who improved upon the Daly-Zachary results by including an outside option in the choice set.
-In all of these results, a key condition for rationalizability is Slutsky symmetry, analogous to the classic textbook case for demand systems with continuous goods.
+The random utility model of multinomial choice (McFadden, 1973) has gained enormous popularity among applied economists.
+However, there has been limited research on the micro-theoretic underpinning of such models, and in particular, on the question of `integrability', i.e. which choice probability functions are logically consistent with a random utility model.
+Apart from obvious theoretical interest, this question has practical implications for empirical modelling of individual demand as well as predicting aggregate demand and welfare on counterfactual budget-sets that arise from a new tax or subsidy or changes in choice-sets due to addition or elimination of choice-options.
+In particular, any utility distribution that rationalizes a given demand dataset can be used, in addition to shape restrictions implied by economic theory, to construct nonparametric, theory-consistent bounds on such counterfactuals.

+There has been comparatively more work on integrability in empirical demand models with \textit{continuous} goods, c.f.
+Lewbel, 2001.
+More recently, Dette, Hoderlein and Neumayer 2016 and Hausman and Newey 2016 have derived integrability conditions for choice of a single continuous good and Bhattacharya 2020 has obtained them for binary choice settings under general (i.e. not necessarily additive) heterogeneity.
+The multinomial discrete choice case differs fundamentally from the single continuous good setting because the price of different alternatives are generically distinct, unlike continuous choice where the per unit price is constant across choices.